AIMIZING/mcp_docs_reader/README.md

 # mcp-docs-reader
-A lightweight MCP (Model Context Protocol) server that loads PDF files from a local folder, extracts and chunks their content, builds a semantic search index, and sends relevant passages to Claude Desktop for document-based question answering.
+A lightweight MCP (Model Context Protocol) server that loads PDF and Excel (XLSX) files from a local folder, extracts and chunks their content, builds a semantic search index, and sends relevant passages to Claude Desktop for document-based question answering.

 This project is intended to be used with **Claude's MCP desktop feature**.

 ---

 ## Features
-- Loads and processes PDF documents from a local *docs/* folder
+- Loads and processes PDF and Excel documents from a local *docs/* folder
 - Extracts text and splits it into semantic chunks
 - Generates vector embeddings using SentenceTransformer
 - Builds a FAISS-based vector index for semantic search